 More about drug addiction

-Addiction to Prescription or Illegal Drugs
+Addiction to Prescription or Illegal Substances

-Most people are confused or unsure as to the true reason people become hooked on Drugs.
+Most people are confused or unsure as to the true reason people become hooked on narcotics.
 They believe a breakdown in will power or lack of morals are contributors to the problem.
 They live under the mistaken impression that a desire to stop is all that is required to quit taking narcotics.
 Actually, drug addiction is a complex disease, and recovery usually takes more than good intentions or strong willpower.
 Drugs change the brain in ways that make it difficult to stop, even for those who want to.
 Fortunately, research has shown that the affect on the brain from sustained drug abuse can be helped by drug rehabilitation treatment and the rehabilitation processes that give people an ability to lead a life drug free and achieve recovery from drug addiction allowing them to rejoin the community as productive members.

 What is addiction to narcotics?

 Drug addiction is a chronic disease characterized by drug addiction symptoms including behavior and narcotic use that is compulsive or difficult to control despite the negative outcomes that result.
 Most people begin the process of through social or voluntary experimentation or through taking routine medication prescribed by health professionals for the treatment of an illness.
 Regular use of a narcotic can change the way the brain responds and affects an individuals self-control and impede their ability to resist taking drugs.
 These brain changes and drug effects may be persistent, so substance abuse is considered a “recurrent” disease – people recovering from drug use disorders are at greater risk of re-drug use, even after years of not taking medication .